The Best Bible Poetry: Psalms and the Song of Solomon

 No Hell in the Bible, you can

-click the link to examine the evidence, which I believe is very convincing.
+click the link to examine the evidence, which I believe is convincing.
 And

-even conservative Bible scholars who devote their lives to studying and
+even conservative Bible scholars who have devoted their lives to studying and

-translating the ancient texts seem to agree, because the word "hell" has either
+translating the ancient biblical texts seem to agree, because the word "hell" has either

 entirely or almost entirely vanished from modern Bibles, including those

 published by the famously literal Southern Baptist Convention and the Roman